-So… we’re super excited to be adding a Marketing Intern to the team for Spring / Summer 2019.
+So… we’re super excited to be adding a Marketing Intern to the team for Fall 2019.
 And just so you know, our Marketing Intern will be a valuable member of the team - no fetching coffees or picking up dry cleaning.
-That would be true even if the Content Marketing team weren’t scattered across the globe.
+That would be true even if the Marketing team weren’t scattered across the globe.

 A LITTLE INFO ABOUT THE CONTENT MARKETING TEAM

 So, The Shelf is a fast-growing influencer marketing company, and we’re looking for a Marketing and Social Media Intern (with a pretty firm understanding of Instagram, social media… and how influencer marketing works) to join our team of 18.
 We’re currently working with some pretty amazing brands - eos, Famous Footwear, Pepsi, Neutrogena, Evenflo… just to name a few.

 We need someone to toe that line that ties Content Marketing to Performance Marketing.
 We’re picky about how we use content.
 We use it to talk about trends, to generate leads, and to gently guide prospects right to the doorstep of our sales team and nudge them to knock.
 That means tons of research, tons of writing, tons of social media, and tons of creative ideas for figuring out:

 How to create GREAT content

 How to get the optimal use out of each piece of content we create

 How to get the entire planet to see our stuff